jpcre2/jpcre2/README.md

 1. PCRE2 library (`version >=10.21`).
 2. C++ compiler with C++11 support.

-If the required PCRE2 version is not available in the official channel, download <a href="https://github.com/jpcre2">my fork of the library from here</a>, Or use <a href="https://github.com/jpcre2/pcre2">this repository</a> which will always be kept compatible with JPCRE2.
+If the required PCRE2 version is not available in the official channel, download <a href="https://github.com/jpcre2/pcre2">my fork of the library from here</a> which will always be kept compatible with JPCRE2.

 <div id="how-to"></div>
 #Install/Include: